Arsslensoft/eservices-product/README.md

 So we need to run a config-service container first to build the product-service docker image.

-I do it by typing this command
+We do it by typing this command

 ``
 docker run -it -p 8888:8888 config-service --spring.cloud.config.server.git.uri=https://github.com/Arsslensoft/eservices-configs